dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 Lets consider the judgements of likelihood of two scenarios.
 Think in terms of Venn diagrams.
 The set of feminist bank tellers is wholly included in the set of bank tellers. as every feminist bank teller is a bank teller. *Therefore the probability othat Linda is a feminist bank teller must be lower than the probability of her being a bank teller.*

+### Ludic fallacy

+Ludic comes from *ludus*, Latin for games.
+The attributes of the uncertainty we face in real life have little connection to the sterilized ones we encounter in exames and games.

+### Naïve empiricism

+We have a natural tendency to look for instances that confirm our story and our vision of the world -these instances are always easy to find.
+Alas, with tools, and fools, anything can be be easy to find.

 ### Narrative fallacy pg.
 199